 Linda wrote to dealers, riders and anyone she thought might know of women motorcycle riders.
 After this extensive search, she compiled a list from which the Motor Maid organization was founded with 51 Charter members in 1940.
 The American Motorcycle Association Charter #509 was issued to the club in 1941.

-Today, 78 years later, the Motor Maids, are one of the oldest continuously operated Women’s Motorcycling Organization in North America.
-Joining the Motor Maids will enlarge the 1,300+ membership that is a diverse group with a passion for riding, promoting safe riding habits and showing the world a positive image of ladies on motorcycles.
+Today, 84 years later, the Motor Maids, are the oldest continuously operated Women’s Motorcycling Organization in North America.
+Joining the Motor Maids will enlarge the 1,200+ membership that is a diverse group with a passion for riding, promoting safe riding habits and showing the world a positive image of ladies on motorcycles.

 The founding premise of the Motor Maids was to unite women motorcyclists in promoting motorcycle interest.
 The initial Constitutional Article establishing the requirements for membership has remained the Motor Maid hallmark since the first meeting.